hasura/ndc-loki/docs/concepts.md

 ## Native Query

 When simple queries don't meet your need you can define native queries with prepared variables with the `${<name>}` template.
-Native queries are defined as collections.
+Native queries are represented as collections.

 ```yaml
 metadata: